 Cheating is a horrible thing to experience.
-You’ve let someone into your life, and you trusted them, and now that trust has been broken.
-It’s heartbreaking and disorienting to think about the future, and it can be hard to move on from that betrayal.
+You’ve let someone into your life and trusted them, and now that trust has been broken.
+It’s heartbreaking and disorienting to think about the future, and moving on from that betrayal can be hard.

 Breakups are hard, but if you suspect your partner is cheating on you?
 That’s just the worst.

 So what do you do?
 How can you know if your partner is cheating on you?
 We’re here to tell you that there are signs of a cheater, and we’re going to break them down for you right now.
 Here’s how to know if your partner is cheating on you.
 Continue reading.

 You will often notice these telltale signs when your partner is hooking up with someone else.
 These are typically not the signs of a cheater who is bad in bed.
 Most of the time, it’s a sign that your partner has broken up with you and is trying to drag out the dissolution process as long as possible.

 - The person stops answering calls or texts from you and stops visiting your house (this could be a way to avoid conflict while they’re cheating)

 - The person doesn’t understand when you told them that they can’t take certain things from your house (this could be because they took something)